-Students are encouraged to not bring items of value to school.
+Students are encouraged not to bring items of value to school.
 If students find it necessary to bring large amounts of cash or valuables to school they are strongly encouraged to report cash or items to their teacher/coach or to the main office.
 Do not leave items in classrooms, halls, dressing rooms, or school grounds.
 Students are responsible for their personal property and school property assigned to their use.
-Locks on lockers are included with locker fees.
+Locks for hallway (after paying locker maintenance fee) and locker room lockers are free to all students.
 Leaving lockers unlocked may invite theft.
 We encourage all lockers to be locked at all times.
 The school is not responsible for items missing from lockers.